Tongs

 Books & videos.
 There are several books that offer good instructions on the forging of blacksmith tongs.
 The Blacksmith's Craft http://www.hct.ac.uk/Downloads/craftpublications.html (published previously by CoSIRA and more recently by RDC), Plain and Ornamental Forging by Ernst Schwarzkopf, and Kunstschmiedepraxis by F. Wolf ISBN 3-8712-8021-6.
 The Blacksmith's Craft and Plain and Ornamental Forging both describe the forging of heavy blacksmith tongs while Kunstschmiedepraxis describes light tongs.
 Note that the tongs in Kunstschmiedepraxis are forged with the aid of an air hammer.
 There is also a video showing the forging of light tongs - The Blacksmith's Journal Techniques Volume I. The Blacksmith's Journal website: http://www.blacksmithsjournal.com/ .

 My recommendation for beginners that want to make their own tongs: Making your own tongs is really the way to go.
 I made all my tongs when I was a beginner- starting with heavy tongs as described in The Blacksmith's Craft.
 My first 40 tongs were made entirely by hand because I didn't have a power hammer.
 There is an easier solution for new blacksmiths- lightweight tongs made from 5/8" round steel or 5/16" x 1" flat steel.
 Stronger and more able smiths can start with 3/4" round or 3/8" x 1" flat steel for better results.
 A power hammer will greatly speed up the process, but it is not necessary because the blacksmith can draw out this lighter material with a hand hammer.
 The forging technique for light tongs is similar to the heavy tongs shown in The Blacksmith's Craft, but on a smaller scale.
 Flat tongs are the most used and most needed style of tongs.
-The first two sizes the new smith might need most might be 1/4" and 3/8" flat tongs (the smith should anticipate the sizes of material he has to work with first before making this decision).
-More types of tongs- bolt tongs, hollow bits, etc.- can come later after the beginner has a basic set of flat tongs.
+Other types of tongs- bolt tongs, hollow bits, etc.- can come later after the beginner has a basic set of flat tongs.
 Sizes of light tongs most commonly needed are 1/4", 5/16", 3/8", 1/2".

 Heavy Tongs.
 For learning to make heavy tongs I recommend the book: The Blacksmith's Craft by The Countryside Agency.
 This book uses step by step photos and text to guide the new blacksmith through the entire task of forging heavy tongs.
 Materials used are7/8" square bar for forging the jaw sections and 7/16" round rod for the handles.
-Order The Blacksmith's Craft from Centaur Forge, Norm Larson Books.
+Order The Blacksmith's Craft from Centaur Forge, and also Artisan North America.

 BEST LINK ON THE INTERNET!
 The Blacksmith's Craft is currently available for free download from Herefordshire College of Technology here: http://www.hct.ac.uk/Downloads/craftpublications.html - Select a book to download and click on its link.
 The books are broken down into sections or parts so be sure to download all of the parts of each book.